rbrito/usbmount/README.md

-You can choose which filesystems you want usbmount to automatically handle by listing the filesystem types provided by the operating system in the configuration variable FILESYSTEMS.
+You can choose which filesystems you want usbmount to automatically handle by listing the filesystem types provided by the operating system in the configuration variable `FILESYSTEMS`.

 ### Recommendations for vfat Filesystems